Peakboard/peakboard-templates.github.io/_extensions/Monday/cn.md

 title_text: Monday.com
 by: Peakboard
 description:
-  - This extension enables easy access to Monday.com for the Peakboard designer.
+  - This extension allows you to connect the Monday.com project management software as a data source in Peakboard.
+Using GraphQL statements you can read data from Monday.com boards.
 lang: cn
 weight: 1000
 isDraft: true